AstechUK/ProjectAidan/README.md

 This guide provides step-by-step instructions for installing and setting up Project Aidan on a Raspberry Pi Zero using Raspberry Pi OS Lite.
 The project is designed to control a NEMA17 motor for mechanical operations, utilizing a user-friendly interface on a Raspberry Pi with an attached 3.5-inch touchscreen.

- Prerequisites
+ Prerequisites(Equipment needed)

     Raspberry Pi Zero W/WH (with internet connectivity) 3.5-inch RPi LCD (A) touchscreen
     Micro SD card (8 GB or larger recommended)
     External computer with SD card slot or adapter Power supply for Raspberry Pi
+    Nema 17
+    TMC2208 driver

 Step 1: Flash Raspberry Pi OS Lite with Wi-Fi Configuration Download and Install Raspberry Pi Imager: Visit the Raspberry Pi Imager download page and download the imager for your operating system.
 Install the imager following the provided instructions.

  Flash Raspberry Pi OS Lite and Configure Wi-Fi: